 B’shem Yeshua Meshichaynu, Amein!

 Now, put your big boy/girl undies on, buckle your seatbelt and begin to read.
-The first eight are free online resources that I have saved to my blog for you to read, print, process or even pass along.
-The eighth is available at bible.org, all remaining links are to books, YouTube videos and other resources.
+The first listed are free online resources that I have written or saved to my blog for you to read, print, process or even pass along.
+The last article is available at bible.org, all remaining links are to books, YouTube videos and other resources.